Swivel-Finance/swivel-py/README.md

    |\_________\|____________|\|__|\|__|/       \|_______|\|_______\|__|\|__||\___/ /
    \|_________|                                                             \|___|/
 ```
-## A python library for interaction with the Swivel protocol
+### A python library for interaction with the Swivel protocol

+#### PSA
+We highly recommend you setup a virtual env for this, and any python project.
+That is all.

+## Installation

+    pip install -r requirements.txt

+## Running Tests

+    python -m pytest